CalcKit — Free UK Calculators

 Frequently Asked Questions

-Divide your annual salary by the number of working hours per year.
+Divide your annual salary by your total hours worked per year.
 For a standard UK working year (37.5 hours per week × 52 weeks = 1,950 hours): £30,000 ÷ 1,950 = £15.38 per hour.
 Our calculator does this instantly and also shows daily, weekly, and monthly rates.

 A standard UK working year is 37.5 hours per week × 52 weeks = 1,950 hours.
 Full-time employees typically work 35–40 hours per week.
 Our calculator lets you enter your specific contracted hours for an accurate result.